jmhuer/jmhuer.github.io/mini_book/docs/independent/audioclassification.md

 <br>

- In this blog post I will explore a few approaches and applications of sound classification.
+ In this post I will explore a few approaches and applications of sound classification.
 We use both a standard appraoch using spectrograms + CNNs and a more sophisticated approach using transformers on spectrogram patches.
 We are testing two different methods:
  - Spectogram + CNN (pre-trained AlexNet).
 Here is the repository: https://github.com/jmhuer/specCNN_sound_classification
  - Spectogram + Transformer (16x16 image patches).
 Here is the repository: https://github.com/jmhuer/spectogram_transformer